jueqingsizhe66/myVimLook/README.md

 5. copy the .vimrc to the vim install place, such as `D:\Program Files (x86)\Vim`

-6. maybe you need to check the cscope.exe and ctags.exe (you can use the cygwin instead.)
+6. maybe you need to check the cscope.exe and [ctags.exe][6] (you can use the cygwin instead.)
+  Now I have put the cscope.exe and ctags.exe in the .vim folder, and don't move the cscope.exe.
+  You can move the ctags.exe in the gVim.exe folder or you can put it in the cygwin folder(Note cygwin/bin is in your path, also you can use cygwin to install cscope.exe).
+  (Usage of ctags: ctags -R .)
+  To deep in the understanding of the cscope, chech the [cscope's usage][7].

 ## ubuntu install